-If your drug is not on the Drug List or is restricted, here are things you can do:
+If your drug is not on the Drug List or is restricted, here are options:

-- You may be able to get a temporary supply of the drug (only members in certain situations can get a temporary supply).
-This will give you and your provider time to change to another drug or to file a request to have the drug covered. - You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.
+- You may be able to get a temporary supply of the drug. - You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.